 Low-fat Diet packaged products – because sometimes their artificial substitutes are worse than full fat.

 Processed meats and cheeses – because of preservatives

-Sugary, floury, wheaty, or grainy cereal packaged products including -yeasty breads, crackers and crispbreads because they contain yeast, wheat and sugar (which causes Candida)
+Sugary, floury, wheaty, or grainy cereal packaged products including – cereal bars, yeasty breads, crackers and crispbreads because they contain yeast, wheat, grains and sugar (which causes bloating and Candida)

 Soya Sauce, Malt Vinegar